Canine Obsessive Compulsive Disorder

 Your veterinarian or veterinary behaviorist may recommend including calming pheromones such as the Dog Appeasing Pheromone in your dog’s environmental enrichment strategy as a non-pharmaceutical means of further reducing your dog’s anxious response to stimuli.
 Pheromone products mimic the calming pheromones a dog naturally produces and can help diminish their obsessive response to triggering activities.
 These products come in multiple forms, including sprays, collars, and diffusers.

 We all have our compulsions – they are what make us unique!
 As long as we are always working to understand these obsessions and keep them in check, there is no harm in being a little weird.
 The same is true for our dogs!
 We love them for their quirks – but we still need to keep an eye on any unusual behaviors, just to make sure they don’t get out of hand and interfere with their quality of life.
-If you think your dog might have canine OCD, speak with your vet or behavior specialist!
+If you think your dog might have canine OCD, speak with your veterinary behavior specialist or canine anxiety professional!